AEIS Agronomia

 Associação de Estudantes do Instituto Superior de Agronomia or Agronomia is a Portuguese multisports club for Instituto Superior de Agronomia students.
 Agronomia has won two Campeonato Nacional Honra/Super Bock and nine Taça de Portugal de Rugby.
 It is one of the oldest rugby clubs in Portugal.
-Three players were represented the club at the 2007 Rugby World Cup finals.
+Three players had represented the club at the 2007 Rugby World Cup finals.

 On 18 February 2012 the club won the Taça de Portugal de Rugby for the ninth time.